Teravolt/animal-representation-learning/README.md

 There are two training scripts: `train_baseline.ipynb` and `train_matryoshka.ipynb`.
 `train_baseline.ipynb` will train a baseline classification model and `train_matryoshka.ipynb` will train a classification model using Matryoshka Representation Learning.

-## Future Work

-- Train on full training split.
-I was restricted to 256 due to training on a Macbook Air.
-With more compute power, I should be able to train on the full 1K subset I made for the MLOps course. - DONE